ga-curriculum/fetching-data-in-react/fetching-data-with-user-input/README.md

 # ![Fetching Data in React - Fetching Data with User Input](./assets/hero.png)

-**Learning objective:** By the end of this lesson, students will be able to make a `fetch` request to the weather API using dynamic data from a user input form.
+**Learning objective:** By the end of this lesson, students will be able to make a `fetch` request to the weather API using dynamic data from user input.

 ## Overview